PranavRayudu/CS373-blog/content/blog/cs373-fall21-post-2/index.md

 commands seems unecessary.

 I think Makefiles are pretty neat tools that allow you to write pipelines for compiling or testing code.
-However, they do look pretty complicated to work with and simply annotating an existing makefile is not enough.
+However, they seem pretty complicated to work with and simply annotating a makefile is not enough to learn it.
-I hope we go over how a makefile works in lecture sometime.
+I hope we go over how a makefile works in lecture soon.

 ### What was your experience of assertions, unit tests, and coverage? (this question will vary, week to week)
 *Assertions* are statements in your code that check if a boolean expression is true or not and fail immediately if false.